You've been there. You crash into the wall of overwhelm.

 I snapped shut my laptop.
 I ditched my to do list.
 I went and sat outside.

 I listened to the birds.
-I doodled a concept drawing in my favourite sketchbook.
+I doodled a stream-of-consciousness drawing in my favourite sketchbook.
 I breathed.

 Artist as Entrepreneur